Combivir Side Effects

 Applies to lamivudine / zidovudine: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking lamivudine / zidovudine:More common
+You should check with your doctor immediately if any of these side effects occur when taking lamivudine / zidovudine:More common

 - pale skin